-The name of assumption The content of assumption Going concern Consistency Accrual When a business is set up it is assumed that the concern will continue in future.
-There should be a reasonable possibility of carrying on business in the foreseeable future.
-It is assumed that there is no intention to close the business or discontinue or curtail its operations Revenues and costs are recognized when they are earned or incurred but not when money is received or paid It is assumed that all accounting policies will be followed consistently from one period to another
+The content of assumption The The name of assumption

+Going Consistency Accrual

+concern

+When a business is set up it is assumed that

+the concern will continue in future.
+There

+should be a reasonable possibility of carrying

+on business in the foreseeable future.
+It is

+assumed that there is no intention to close

+the business or discontinue or curtail its

+operations.

+Revenues and costs are recognized when

+they are earned or incurred but not when

+money is received or paid.

+It is assumed that all accounting policies will

+be followed consistently from one period to

+another.